brianlockerbie/old-portfolio/_portfolio/full-stack-app.md

 date: 2020-05-31 12:00:00 -0400
 description: This is the tenth of ten projects for the 🏡 Treehouse TechDegree Full Stack JavaScript.
 ---
-The Tenth and Final project for the Full-Stack JavaScript Techdegree from Treehouse.
-This is a full stack application with a back-end using Node.js, Express, SQL and Sequelize, and a front-end of React.js.
+I created a full stack application with a back-end using Node.js, Express, SQL and Sequelize, and a front-end of React.js.
 This application will allow you to create a user account, login with authentication and create, edit and delete and view courses.
 You must create an account to create a course and must be authorized to update and delete any course.

+Techniques and Concepts: JavaScript, Node.js, Express.js, Sequelize ORM, Express Validator, React, REST API, User Authorization, Error Handliing & Cors

 View project
 1. Download this repo.